green field

 For a general introduction to developing features for mojoPortal, see the overview article.

-Some developers may wish for the easy tweakability of inline code so I will explain here how it is possible to create .ascx ModuleControls and supporting .aspx pages with inline code and use them in your mojoPortal development.
-When using inline code, all the code is self contained within the .aspx file and there are no related code behind files.
-Instead the code is embedded in the page in <script runat="server"> </script>
+Sometime you may have the need for a simple module and compiling is a bit overkill.
+It is possible, and very easy, to create .ascx ModuleControls and supporting .aspx pages with inline code and use them in your mojoPortal development.
+When using inline code, all the code is self-contained within the .ascx/.aspx file and there are no related code behind files.
+Instead, the code is embedded in the page in <script runat="server"> </script>

 The ModuleControl is the part that plugs into a page in the content system.
 When you add a feature to a page you are putting its ModuleControl on the page.